Bearpark Beaurepaire or Bearparke Priory Durham antique print

 • Inventory on the way

 Bearpark, formerly Beaurepaire, or Bearparke is a village and in County Durham in England.
 It is situated two and a half miles west of Durham, and a short distance to the north of Ushaw Moor.
 The name may be a corruption of the French term Beau Repaire – meaning “beautiful retreat”.
 Half a mile to the north of the present village lies the ruins of Beaurepaire Priory, built in the 13th century by monks from Durham Cathedral.
 Antique copper-plate engraving of Bearpark, Beaurepaire, or Bearparke, Durham.
 Dated in the plate 12 May 1784.
 Size of engraved area approx 5x6ins.
 A scarce item from Francis Grose's "Antiquities of England and Wales."
-The price shown is ex VAT.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.